Imnotsure-YT/Orca-Bot/README.md

 For the uploaded code, my API keys are stored in my Mac's system config file, specifically zshrc.

-For personal use, you could just hardcode the code, or you can store it in your system environment, depending on what OS you use.
+For personal use, you could just hardcode the API key, or you can store it in your system environment, depending on what OS you use.

 For MacOS, I followed the following instructions: